Lightstreamer/Lightstreamer-kafka-connector/examples/vendors/confluent/README.md

 1. The record key to the Lightstreamer field `index`
 2. The `name` attribute of the record value to the Lightstreamer field `stock_name`
 3. The `last_price` of the record value to the Lightstreamer field `last_price`

+### `record.mappings.skip.failed.enable`

+By enabling this (optional) parameter, if a field mapping fails, that specific field's value will simply be omitted from the update sent to Lightstreamer clients, while other successfully mapped fields from the same record will still be delivered.

+- **Type:** boolean
+- **Default:** false
+- **Importance:** medium

+Example:

 ### `item.templates`